NeuroTechX/EDU_Plugin/README.md

 - User token
 - Repo owner
 - Repo name
-- A list of comma separated page ids on which to apply the plugin

-It is also possible to add the content to a post using the following shortcode: [github_readme]
+To use the plugin, add the content to a post using the following shortcode: `[github_readme class="foo"]` where class will set the class of the div that wraps the content of the readme.

 ### MeetupEventPlugin